 A blowhole is a hole which blows, either air or water, with relatively high force.
-Typically it does not blow all the time, water blowholes blow for second, air blowholes may blow for hours or weeks.
+Typically, it does not blow all the time, water blowholes blow for seconds, air blowholes may blow for hours or weeks.

 A cave out of which or into which a current of air flows intermittently.

 Watson Hiner Monroe (1970): A Glossary of Karst Terminology, Geological Survey Water-supply Paper 1899-k, Library of Congress catalog-card No. 75-607530 DOI online

 A blowhole is a cave exit, often a vertical shaft or vent, which is quite narrow.
 And it is typically the only exit, or there are only very few exits.
 The reason is, that the blow requires a high pressure inside the cave which blows out of the cave.
 If there are too many or too big exits, there will be no forceful blow but a calm outflow instead.

 The most common blowholes are located at the coast.
 They are commonly called blowholes but may also be called salt water geyser.
 They are formed by sea caves with a vent to the surface.
 The waves roll into the cave opening, and depending on the force (or size) of the wave the pressure inside the cave rises.
 If there is a vent to the surface the pressure will press water out of the vent.